British Anabaptism

-Anabaptists did not originate in England, but came from continental Europe to escape persecution from Switzerland.
-English Anabaptism did not touch the country as quickly as other countries since Henry VIII wanted to eradicate heresy quickly and wanted to push a unified religion in England.
+Anabaptists did not originate in England, but came from Continental Europe to escape persecution from Switzerland.
+English Anabaptism did not touch the country as quickly as other countries since Henry VIII wanted to eradicate heresy quickly and wanted to push a unified church in England.
 In fact, during his rule in 1535, Henry VIII had them deported out of England officially with a proclamation that, "Ordered Anabaptists to leave the realm within twelve days after parliament adjourned or suffer the penalty of death."
 In 1539 he pardoned Anabaptists with a similar proclamation to restore them to the Roman Catholic church.
 He wanted unity above all.
-While Henry VIII himself had broken away from the Catholic Church himself, Anabaptists did not face a welcoming country from the beginning of their coming to England.
+While Henry VIII had broken away from the Catholic Church himself, Anabaptists did not face a welcoming country from the beginning of their coming to England.
 Both Henry and his Tudor successors have charged dissidents on the basis of Anabaptism, some of whom had not such convictions.
 Looking at primary sources, this means that just because they were charged as an Anabaptist does not mean they were one.

 Definition

 An Anabaptist believed that one should be baptized when a conscious decision had been made to become a follower and believer in Jesus Christ.
 While the popular view that Anabaptism is an offshoot of Protestantism is not inherently false, it fared a very different treatment from the Protestant states at the time since their followers had dissenting beliefs from mainstream reformers.

 Although many people tend to only think of Anabaptism as separatist and political, English Anabaptism was not separatist and did not baptize believers again, "Non-Separatist anabaptism in England took place not because of weakness in numbers or leadership, or because it was pietist in character, but because it was the most consistent and effective expression for that particular time and place."
-They did not act out of radical beliefs since they were fewer in numbers and wanted to make a statement, but they wanted to be effective in their context.
+They did not act out of radical beliefs since they were fewer in numbers and wanted to make a statement; instead, they aimed to be effective in their context.

-During the late Tudor period (1530–1603) many English dissenting sects were lumped together under the term Anabaptism (even William Tyndale, the Bible translator, was charged with Anabaptist heresy), so it is hard to know about the groups of Anabaptists present in the British realms.
+During the late Tudor period (1530–1603) many English Dissenters were lumped together under the term Anabaptism (even William Tyndale, the Bible translator, was charged with "Anabaptist heresy"), so it is hard to know about the groups of Anabaptists present in the British realms.

-English separatist congregations in exile on the Continent during 1580–90s probably provide a conduit for early English Anabaptist traditions.
-Separatist congregations such as Francis Johnson (1562–1618), and John Smyth (ca. 1554–1612) in Holland from 1593–1614 have often been cited as possible sources of Anabaptist influences into England.
-Thomas Helwys' congregation which had been associated with John Smyths' congregations in Holland returned to London about 1612.
-Helwys has been cited as the first English Baptist congregation on English soil.
+Separatist churches in exile on the Continent during 1580–90s likely provided a conduit for early English Anabaptist traditions.
+Separatist churches such as those led by Francis Johnson (1562–1618), and John Smyth (ca. 1554–1612) in Holland from 1593–1614 have been cited as a possible source of some Anabaptistic influence into England.
+Thomas Helwys reestablished the church led by Smyth in the City of London in 1612.
+It has been cited as the first English Baptist church on English soil.